Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 ## Configure the Go extension

-Once the extension is installed, a number of values need to be configured.
+Once the extension is installed, a few values need to be configured.
 Start VsCode and navigate to the settings panel at

 > File -\> Preferences -\> Settings